50 Health Tips That Will Make You Feel 20 Years Younger

 Be more spontaneous.

 As you age, it's easy to lose a little bit of the spontaneity you had in your youth.
 You're no longer able to just jump in the car and do something on a whim—you have a long list of responsibilities to take care of first.
 But it's worth trying to add some of that fun back into your life.
-Whether it's deciding to go on a last-minute weekend trip or buying tickets to a movie or show on a weeknight, keeping that excitement in your life will undoubtedly make you feel more youthful.
+Whether it's deciding to go on a last-minute camping trip or ordering out an elaborate, fancy dinner on a weeknight, keeping that excitement in your life will undoubtedly make you feel more youthful.

 Up your vitamin D.